augustin-barillec/google-pandas-load/README.rst

 google-pandas-load
 ==================

-google-pandas-load is a simple wrapper library for conveying big data between A and B, with A and B distinct amongst BigQuery, Storage, a local folder and pandas.
+google-pandas-load is a wrapper library for conveying big data from A to B, where A and B are distinct and chosen among BigQuery, Storage, a local folder or pandas.

 Documentation is available at https://google-pandas-load.readthedocs.io/en/latest/.